 Tennessee – The Bell Witch (Spiteful ghost haunting a family with a 3/10 survivability)

-Texas – The Chupacabra (Spine draining cryptid with a 4/10 survivability)
+Texas – The Chupacabra is a Spine-draining cryptid with a 4/10 survivability and not a taco wrapped in a pizza.

-Utah – The Skinwalker Ranch Phenomena refers to paranormal activity and cryptid sightings like UFOs and shapeshifting creatures reported on a ranch in northeastern Utah, earning a frightening 2/10 survival rating against the unknown entities.
+Utah – The Skinwalker Ranch Phenomena refers to paranormal activity and cryptid sightings, such as UFOs and shapeshifting creatures, reported on a ranch in northeastern Utah, earning a frightening 2/10 survival rating against the unknown entities.

 Vermont – Champ (Lake Champlain sea creature with a 5/10 survivability)